Get an MBA in Business Administration

 In addition, business administration students have worked with the university’s Women’s Business Center, the ABTA Institute (Activity-Based Total Accountability), and local industry leaders such as the Technological Research Development Authority and Clear Channel Outdoor.

-Florida Tech is the perfect place for a BS in Business Administration.
+Florida Tech is the perfect place for an MBA in Business Administration.
 The 130-acre campus is located on the Space Coast (so named because of the presence of NASA and the Kennedy Space Center on Cape Canaveral just north of us), minutes away from the Indian River Lagoon, the most diverse estuary in North America.

 The area has the fifth largest high-tech workforce in the country, with more than 5,000 high-tech corporations and government and military organizations located nearby.
 This workforce also provides an abundance of internship and employment opportunities.